OpenShock/API/README.md

 You would need to remove traefik from the `docker-compose.yml` and route the traffic in your reverse proxy.

 ## Using Kubernetes and Helm
-Kubernetes and Helm is very powerful but they are not a beginner method.
+Kubernetes and Helm are very powerful and well liked but they are not beginner friendly.
 Use docker compose if you want something easy.

 Openshock has some dependencies.
-It's not Openshocks place to tell you how to install them.
+It's not Openshock's place to tell you how to install them.
 Dependencies are:
 - A Postgres database.
 This is used for storing user data including passwords.
 The Openshock API needs a connection string.
 - A Redis cluster.
 This is used for storing session data and as a messaging bus.
 It needs ReJson, RediSearch